i-like-trains72/optifine-resourcepack-conversion/README.md

 Note: If you have no idea how to do this, follow the steps below.
 If you have went into the instance folder in the past and know what you're doing, and this is all really simple for you, just extract to the root instance's folder and skip to step 10 *after* launching the game.

-1) yeah so uh this is now a Curseforge guide i suppose.
+1) This is a Curseforge guide for now, I have removed the instructions that were for using my own release.
 2) Download MCPP from my github
 3) Download the .zip from Curseforge or use your launcher's built in modpack browsing if it has that.
 4) Install the modpack using the Import from .zip option